trimstray/nginx-admins-handbook/doc/RULES.md

   > Use OpenSSL's `speed` command to benchmark the two types and compare results, e.g. `openssl speed rsa2048 rsa4096` or `openssl speed rsa`.
 Remember, however, in OpenSSL speed tests you see difference on block cipher speed, while in real life most CPU time is spent on asymmetric algorithms during SSL handshake.
 On the other hand, modern processors are capable of executing at least 1k of RSA 1024-bit signs per second on a single core, so this isn't usually an issue.

   > Use of alternative solution: [ECC Certificate Signing Request (CSR)](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) - `ECDSA` certificates (are recommended over `RSA` certificates) contain an `ECC` public key. `ECC` keys are better than `RSA & DSA` keys in that the `ECC` algorithm is harder to break.
-NGINX supports dual certificates, so you can get the leaner, meaner `ECC` certificates but still let visitors with older browsers browse your Web site.
+NGINX supports dual certificates, so you can get the leaner, meaner `ECC` certificates but still let visitors with older browsers browse your site.

   The "SSL/TLS Deployment Best Practices" book say: